yliu-hashed/MCBE-Scott-CPU/README.md

 This is a subproject of __[MCBE-Scott-CPU repo](https://github.com/YuandaLiu-Hashed/MCBE-Scott-CPU)__ to contain the __MC World File__.

-Details is in the superproject.
+Details and instruction is in the superproject.